Bomba Tapas Bar and Rooftop, Melbourne, Victoria © Roberto Seba

 Melbourne is known for its vibrant small bar scene.
 While you’ll find an ample selection of moody underground haunts to explore, why not take advantage of the fresh air and skyline vistas on offer at these chic rooftop venues.

 Don’t let the seven flights of stairs stand in your way (the elevator works sometimes), as this is easily one of Melbourne’s best known and most loved rooftop bars.
 Located at Curtin House on Swanston Street, right in the middle of the city, you’ll get unbeatable views of Melbourne’s skyline as you sit back in one of the deck chairs.
 The Rooftop Burger Shack will keep you fed and in summer the venue plays host to an outdoor cinema.
-Make sure you’ve got tickets if you’re headed there between December and March or may not get in until after the film has finished.

 The Rooftop at QT Hotel